c-f-h/baryrat/README.md

 ### Extended precision arithmetic

-Many functions in the package optionally support computing in extended precision using the [`mpmath`](https://mpmath.org/) package.
+From ``baryrat`` 2.0 forward, most functions in the package support computing in extended precision using the [`mpmath`](https://mpmath.org/) package.
 To use this option, first set the desired number of decimal digits to compute with